jon85p/pyENL/CONTRIBUTING.md

 resolve issues, and learn from the mistakes that we will all inevitably make from time to time.
 Thanks

-Especial tahanks to thoughtbot, they make all the work: https://thoughtbot.com/open-source-code-of-conduct
+Especial tahanks to thoughtbot, they make all the work: [thoughbot code of conduct](https://thoughtbot.com/open-source-code-of-conduct)

 To the extent possible under law, the pyENL team has waived all copyright and related or neighboring rights to thoughtbot Code of Conduct.
 This work is published from the Colombia.